Australian Museum: 21st century

 In 2008, a significant expansion took place on the College Street site with the addition of the new Collection and Research building which added 5000 square metres of office, laboratory and storage areas for scientists.

 In 2015, the museum's carbon-neutral glass box entryway known as the "Crystal Hall" was opened.
 Designed by Neeson-Murcutt, it returned the entry to William Street and provided access via a suspended walkway.
 In December 2016, the Museum made public a $285 million master plan proposing to greatly expand its available exhibition space, by adding a 13-storey building on the block's east, adding a large central glazed atrium space.

 At the end of 2020, after being closed for 15 months, the 200-year-old museum reopened following a major $57.5 million upgrade.
 Subsequent to its refurbishment, museum entry is free for the public.
-The expansion included the new Hintze Hall, shop, café, members lounge, and education rooms, along with a expanded exhibition area for temporary exhibitions.
+The expansion included the new Hintze Hall, shop, café, members lounge, and education rooms, along with an expanded exhibition area for temporary exhibitions.